samthor/rhud/README.md

 });
 ```

-This example will be called for every route (not those with "." in the URL, except ending with ".html").
+By default, the router will be triggered for every pathname, not those with "." in the URL, except ending with ".html".
+For example, "/foo/bar" or "/foo/bar/index.html" will match, but "/foo/bar/image.svg" will not.

+If the function you pass throws an error or returns a rejected `Promise`, the router will just load the page via the browser.

 ## Options